rojoangel/extensibility-lab/README.md

   Defines the providers required during the integration.
 The "key" field will reference the providers in other configuration files.
 The rest of the fields are descriptive.

   For this specific lab, we will focus on creating a Commerce provider for sending events to App Builder.
-Although not used for this specific lab, the starter kit also supports creation of backoffice providers for sending information from backoffice systems to Commerce.
+Although not used for this specific case, the starter kit also supports creation of backoffice providers for sending information from backoffice systems to Commerce.

 - `scripts/onboarding/config/events.json`